Learn how to choose colors and create swatches using the color picker.

 You can toggle between HSB and RGB by clicking the labels.

 This input field supports all web color formats.
 So, you can type in or input any HTML color value.
 All values will be converted to HEX.

 Next to the HEX input field, you’ll notice 3 input fields labeled “H S B”.
 If you click the label, it will switch to “R G B”.
 You can click the label again to switch back.

 “H” stands for hue, and you’ll notice as you change the color using the hue slider, the value in the field labeled “H” will change as well.
 “S” stands for saturation and “B” stands for brightness.
 These values will be updated as you move the picker in the color plane.
 If you know the HSB values of the color you want to use, you can input the values in the appropriate fields.

 If you know the RGB values of your color, click the HSB label and input the value for Red “R”, Green “G”, and Blue “B”.
 These fields will also automatically show the correct values no matter what tool you’ve used to pick your color.

 “A” stands for alpha channel.
 The alpha channel determines the transparency of the color.
 This value is impacted by the opacity slider.
 The Alpha value can be anything between 0 and 100%.
 If you know the alpha value of your color, multiply it by 100 and type it in this input field.

-By default, the color picker has two default static swatches: black and white.
-Once you picked your color, you can save it as a swatch so you can reuse it across your project.
+Once you pick a color, you can save it as a swatch to reuse it across your project.